 (d) If an Institution has good accommodation and furniture, Multiple Centres up to a limit of four (4) Centres in that Institution can be constituted, and designated as ‘A’ Centre, ‘B’ Centre, ‘C’ Centre and ‘D’ Centre of the same address with separate Centre Nos. and separate exclusive facilities.

 7. STRUCTURE AND CONTENT OF TET:

-The structure and content of the TET is given in the following paragraphs.
-All questions will be Multiple Choice Questions (MCQs), each carrying One Mark, with Four alternatives out of which One Answer will be correct.
+The structure and content of the TET are given in the following paragraphs.
+All questions will be Multiple Choice Questions (MCQs), each carrying One Mark, with four alternatives out of which One Answer will be correct.
 There will be no Negative Marking.

 There will be Two Papers of the TET, Paper-I will be for a person who intends to be a teacher for Classes 1st to 5th Paper-II will be for a person who intends to be a teacher for Classes 6th to 8th.
 A person who intends to be a Teacher either for Classes 1st to 5th or for Classes 6th to 8th shall have to appear in both Papers (Paper I and Paper II) (if eligible).

 No. of Multiple Choice Questions (MCQs) – 150

 Duration of Examination: 2 hours and 30 minutes: